RTEMS/rtems-docs/develenv/directory.rst

     subdirectory.
 Each ".cfg" file in this directory is associated with a specific BSP and describes the CPU model, compiler flags, and procedure to produce an executable for the target board.
-These files are described in detail in the*RTEMS BSP and Device Driver Development Guide* and will not be discussed further in this document.
+These files are described in detail in the *RTEMS BSP and Driver Guide* and will not be discussed further in this document.

 ``${RTEMS_ROOT}/testsuites/``